Shadow poles in a coupled-channel problem calculated with Berggren basis: Conclusions

 \section{Conclusions}

-We considered the exactly solvable CC problem of the Cox potential and gave numerical examples that by using the Berggren expansion method we are able to reproduce all poles of the S-matrix even the shadow ones resulted by the exact calculation.
-It was shown that the proper choice of the complex contours are very important since it determines which CC states can be calculated by diagonalization of the Hamiltonian in the bases.
+We have considered the exactly solvable CC problem of the Cox potential and showed that by using the Berggren expansion method we are able to reproduce all poles of the S-matrix even the shadow poles in agreement with the exact calculation.
+The proper choice of the complex contours is very important since it determines which CC states can be calculated using Berggren's basis.
 With suitably chosen contours we were able to calculate poles on different Riemann sheets simultaneously.
-We also gave a numerical example that an anti-bound states can be calculated using Berggren basis formed only from bound and complex energy scattering states.
-The deviations of the results of the diagonalizations of the Cox potential in Berggren bases from the exact results are within the accuracies of the calculations of the single channel basis states.
-The latter inaccuracies are most probably due to the cut-off of the Cox potential at finite distance.
+We also gave a numerical example in which an anti-bound state was calculated using Berggren's basis formed only from bound and complex energy scattering states.
+The deviations of the numerical CC results from the exact results are within the accuracies of the calculations of the single-channel basis states.

+We have shown a nuclear physics example where a shadow pole plays an important role.
+In the $t+d\to\alpha+n$ fusion reaction the $\frac{3}{2}^+$ resonance state of the nucleus $^5{\rm He}$ is very important.
+We studied this state in a phenomenological two-channel model.
+In this example the emergence of two poles was observed, which are originating from a resonance in the $d+t$ channel.
+It was found that a shadow pole migrates between Riemann sheets if the coupling strength is varied and that at the physical strength, the normal and shadow pole parameters agree with previous findings.